-Southwark For Jesus and Transform Southwark grew out of the Southwark Evangelical Leaders fraternal (SEL) which came together after Billy Grahams last ‘Mission to London’ in 1989.
-Following the mission, several leaders came together to lead the ‘March For Jesus’ praise marches in Southwark.
-These ran every year throughout the 90’s, uniting large numbers of believers in mobile prayer for the borough.
-The fellowship of leaders expanded and formed a steering group to connect smaller fraternals across the borough.
-This group found expression of their common vision in Southwark For Jesus’ vision of ‘Unity in Prayer and Action’.
+The seeds of Southwark For Jesus came together in the wake of Billy Graham’s last ‘Mission to London’ in 1989.
+Following the event, several leaders united to lead the ‘March For Jesus’ praise marches in Southwark.
+These events ran every year throughout the 90’s, uniting large numbers of believers in ‘mobile prayer’ for the borough.
+MFJ global stopped doing centrally organised marches in 2000, but still goes on in local expressions.
+The Southwark fellowship of leaders expanded and formed a steering group to connect several pastors networks across the borough.
+These networks unite around Southwark For Jesus’ vision of Unity in Prayer and Action.